Hamilton-Brown-Digital/WordPress-On-Azure-Web-App-MySQL-TLS-SSL/README.md

 The ```BaltimoreCyberTrustRoot.crt.pem`` certificate is required to link the deployed Web App to an existing Azure MySQL resource (with TLS 1.2 enabled and SSL enforced).

+**Please check certificate expiry before deployment.**

 [Download the 'Baltimore CyberTrust Root' PEM from here](https://www.digicert.com/kb/digicert-root-certificates.htm).

-The cert resides in the root of the site directory.
+The certificate resides in the root of the site directory.

+---

+**The current WordPress version hosted in this repository is: 5.5.3**

+Two WordPress files have been modified to facilitate the secure connection between the Azure Web App (running the WordPress files) and the Azure Database for MySQL instance:

-[wp-config.php](wp-config.php) includes Azure specific references as well as a link to the above certificate:
+[wp-config.php](wp-config.php) includes Azure specific references as well as a link to the above certificate.
+The below highlights the modifications:

 ```
 $connectstr_dbhost = getenv('DATABASE_HOST');